CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab3.1.md

    ![](../media/py3.png)

-## Task 2: Push the code to the GitHub repository

 ## Task 3: Explore GitHub Copilot Tools

 By leveraging the previously generated code, you will explore specific tools provided by Copilot that simplifies major tasks.